When active ingredient prescribing applies

 The general principles of best practice prescribing, including prescribing by active ingredient, apply to all prescriptions.
 AIP is only a legal requirement for medicines listed on the Pharmaceutical Benefits Schedule (PBS) and the Repatriation Schedule of Pharmaceutical Benefits (RPBS).

-When writing PBS or RPBS prescriptions, prescribers must apply the AIP requirements except when they are using:
+When writing PBS or RPBS prescriptions, prescribers must apply the AIP requirements except when the following legislation applies:

 Choosing a specific brand